Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 On October 14, 2025, Consumer Reports published comprehensive heavy metal testing results for 23 popular protein powders.
-The findings were alarming: some brands contained lead levels up to 15 times over California's safe limits.
+The findings were alarming: some brands contained lead levels up to 15 times California's safe daily limit.
+In January 2026, Consumer Reports expanded the dataset with 5 additional tested products — bringing the total to 28 independently tested proteins.

-This is the complete, definitive list of all 23 products tested, ranked from safest to most contaminated, with detailed analysis of what the data means for your health.
+This is the complete, definitive list of all 28 tested products, ranked from safest to most contaminated, with detailed analysis of what the data means for your health.

 Key Findings from Consumer Reports Testing: